 The Equitable Distribution of assets and debts in Florida is governed by Florida Statute 61.0075.
-Pursuant to this statute, the Florida Court is required to set apart to each spouse that spouses’s non-marital assets and liabilities .
+Pursuant to this statute, the Florida Court is required to set apart to each spouse that spouse’s non-marital assets and liabilities .
 In distributing the marital assets and liabilities between the parties (husband and wife), the court must begin with the premise that the distribution should be equal between the parties, unless there is justification for an unequal distribution based upon relevant factors.

 - Assets acquired and liabilities incurred by either party prior to the marriage, and assets acquired and liabilities incurred in exchange for such assets and liabilities;

 - Assets acquired separately by either party by non-interspousal gift, inheritance, and assets acquired in exchange for such assets;

 - All income derived from non-marital assets during the marriage unless the income was treated, used, or relied upon by the parties as a marital assets.

 - Assets and liabilities excluded as marital by a valid agreement between the parties.

 - Any liability incurred by forgery or unauthorized signature of one spouse signing the name of the other spouse.
 Any such liability shall be a non-marital liability only of the party having committed the forgery.

 The cut-off date for determining assets and liabilities to be identified or classified as a marital assets and liabilities is the earliest of the date the parties enter into a valid separation agreement, such other date as may be expressly established by such agreement, or the date of the filing of a petition for dissolution of marriage.